fbett/postfix-tcp-table-service/README.md

 # Postfix: TCP Table Service

-As i could not find good information for the expected results, here are the results of my research:
+As i was not able to find a detailed description of the expected results, here are the results of my research:

 Manual:
 http://www.postfix.org/tcp_table.5.html